sarapeddy/saga-implementation-with-Spring-Boot/slides/saga_theory.md

 - **Dirty Reads**: This happens when a saga reads data that is currently being updated by another saga that hasn't yet completed its transaction.
 This can lead to decisions based on incomplete or incorrect data, potentially causing significant issues like exceeding credit limits or making unauthorized changes.

-- **Fuzzy/nonrepeatable reads**: Two different steps of a saga read the same data and get different results because another saga has made updates
+- **Fuzzy/nonrepeatable reads**: It happens when two different steps of a saga read the same data and get different results because another saga has made updates.

 ## How to solve the lack of isolation problem